biothings/biothings_explorer/docs/INSTALLATION.md

 ### Requirements

-For development, you will need Node.js and a node global package, e.g. npm, installed in your environment.
+For development, you will need Node.js the pnpm package manager installed in your environment.
 Your Node version must be higher than v12.

-#### Node.js and NPM
+#### Node.js and pnpm

-It's recommended to manage Node and NPM using the Node Version Manager (NVM).
+It's recommended to manage Node using the Node Version Manager (NVM).
 [You can find the install script for NVM here](https://github.com/nvm-sh/nvm#installing-and-updating).
 After installing NVM, you'll want to ensure you're using at least version 18, which is the current recommended version of Node for BTE.

 ```bash
 nvm install 18